Learn More: Visa

-First: Complete our electronic questionnaire with your personal and travel information.
+First: Complete our simplified form with your personal and travel information.
 Then, choose the time of processing according to your needs.

-Second: As a second step, you will have to make the visa payment.
+Second: Make the visa payment.
 It is essential to check that all the information entered is correct before submitting the application.